UniMath/agda-unimath/README.md

 Elisabeth Bonnevier, Pierre Cagne, Jonathan Prieto-Cubides, Egbert Rijke.

+## Design of the library

-## Structure of the library
+### Structure of the library

+1. Files have one single goal.
+Usually it is to introduce one new concept, one new definition, or to reach one theorem.
+The contents of the file must be focused on that one concept or theorem.
+For example, the file `addition-natural-numbers` introduces addition on the natural numbers, and derives its basic properties.
+2. A file name should be a recognizable name or description, usually in the form of a noun or noun phrase, of the topic of that file that is natural, sufficiently precise, concise, and consistent with those of related files.
+File names are in lower case, with words separated by hyphens.
+Words in file names should not be abbreviated unless the abbreviated term is a widely accepted mathematical term, e.g., `poset`.
+3. The files are organized by mathematical subject.
+The folder names describe them.
-The Agda source of the library can be found in the folder `src`.
-This folder contains several subfolders:
+4. All the files and folders can be found in the folder `src`.

+### Folders in the library

+We give brief descriptions of the folders in the library.
-1. The `foundations` folder contains the basics of dependent type theory.
+1. The folder named `foundation` contains the core of the library.
+This folder contains type theory restricted to dependent function types, dependent pair types, cartesian product types, identity types, and universes.
 Every file in this folder has the options `--safe`, `--exact-split`, and `--without-K` turned on.
 In particular, there are no postulates in this folder.
 2. The `univalent-foundations` folder extends the type theory of Agda with function extensionality, propositional truncations, and the univalence axiom.
 4. The `categories` folder contains some category theory.
 6. The `the-circle` folder contains the material for Chapter 3.